 St Lucy’s volunteers are like family and without them we couldn’t achieve what we do.
 Our volunteers receive ongoing training and support to ensure their experience is a rewarding one.

-To become a volunteer you will need a current working with children check.
-You can obtain this by visiting http://www.check.kids.nsw.gov.au/ and this check is free for volunteers.
-Once you have your WWCC clearance please complete Community Involvement Form and submit to email@example.com.
+To become a volunteer you will need a current working with children check (18yrs and over).
+This is free for all volunteers the link is http://www.check.kids.nsw.gov.au Please complete the respective Volunteer Information Form and forward to email@example.com.
 We will contact you as soon as a suitable position becomes available.

 Volunteering for our Reading Tutor Program

 At St Lucy’s School we run a structured Intensive Reading Program using methods and resources from Macquarie MULTILIT Program, combined with our own succesful techniques to become a successful reader.

 Our Reading Program is held three mornings a week.
 Students receive an aggressive one on one reading session, that focus on sight words and word attack skills, reinforced reading process, focusing on the skills necessary for reading.